Gross Misconduct

 Merry Christmas, sinners and all!

-Now Cynthia can’t watch Top Gear and refuses to leave the house without her Dusty Springfield wig, so it’s no surprise some folk dread this time of year.
+Now Cynthia can’t watch Top Gear and refuses to leave the house without her Dusty Springfield wig, so it’s no surprise so many folk hate the holidays.

 Winter stops us in our tracks